Dynamic effects of electric field in hybrid coupling thermosensitive neuronal network: Network dynamics and metrics

-\quad In this subsection, we aims to see the effect of external electric field on the dynamic presented previously.
-Following the same in\cite{simo2021chimera},a weak electrical field $(Em=1.5)$ is applied in one region of the network; particularly to the last $M$ neurons.
+We now study the effect of an external periodic electric field on the chaotic network with $r=0.007$.
+Following Ref.~\cite{simo2021chimera}, a weak sinusoidal field of amplitude $E_m=1.5$ is applied to a subset of $N_E$ neurons.